In light of recent events, it seems as though procurement teams across the globe can’t catch a break.

 Responding to an uncertain market is more productive than reacting to it

 The disruptive events that we have seen so far have completely changed the supply chain landscape.
-With an unpredictable market on the horizon, procurement teams should be equipped with the right tools to build an agile, resilient, and responsive supply chain so that they can be better prepared for the biggest procurement risks ahead.
+With an unpredictable market on the horizon, procurement teams should be equipped with the right tools to build a resilient, responsive, and agile supply chain so that they can be better prepared for the biggest procurement risks ahead.